AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 The test data are simulated or permuted data files with the same structure as the real project data, and are generally much smaller than the original data (learn more at the [`simulate-sce`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/simulate-sce) module).
 These files are also used during automated testing of analysis modules. <!-- STUB_LINK for module GHAs -->

-You can use the [download data script](#using-the-download-data-script) to download the test data for the project by using the `--test-data` option.
+You can use the [download data script](#using-the-download-data-script) to download the test data for the project by using the `--test-data` flag.
-Similarly, you use the [download result script](#accessing-scpca-module-results) to download ScPCA results from running completed modules on the test data by using the `--test-data` option.
+Similarly, you use the [download result script](#accessing-scpca-module-results) to download ScPCA results from running completed modules on the test data by using the `--test-data` flag.

 You do not need an AWS account set up to download the test data or results.

 - To download test data with all other options set at default, run the following from the root of the repository:

     ```sh
     ./download-data.py --test-data
     ```

 - To download a given module's results as generated with the test data, run the following from the root of the repository:

     ```sh
     ./download-results.py --modules module-name --test-data
     ```